H\"older regularity for collapses of point vortices: Presentation of the problem and main results

 with $\Gamma$ the standard Gamma function.

-In~\cite{Geldhauser_Romito_2020}, the authors suggested to exploit the proximity of formulation between~\eqref{eq:Euler} and~\eqref{eq:SQG} to derive a more general point-vortex model.
-Indeed we formally choose an initial value for $\omega$ in~\eqref{eq:SQG} being a sum of Dirac masses $\sum_{i=1}^Na_i\,\delta_{x_i}$.
-A reasoning similar to the case of the Euler equation gives that this structure persists and the position of the Dirac masses evolves in time according to
+In~\cite{Geldhauser_Romito_2020}, the authors suggested to exploit the proximity of formulations between~\eqref{eq:Euler} and~\eqref{eq:SQG} to derive a more general point-vortex model.
+Indeed we formally choose an initial value for $\omega$ in~\eqref{eq:SQG} to be a sum of Dirac masses $\sum_{i=1}^Na_i\,\delta_{x_i}$.
+A reasoning similar to the case of the Euler equation (but involving this time the fractional Green function) gives that the structure of Dirac masses persists and the position of the Dirac masses evolves in time according to: